 Electronic billing is Geisinger Commonwealth School of Medicine's official method of billing.
 No paper bills will be mailed to students.
 Students access their account through Empower Web.
-Approximately 30 days before the start of the quarter, students can view their estimated bills which state charges for the quarter less estimated financial aid to be applied on the first day of the quarter.
-During the first week of class, the student's web statement will be updated to show charges for the semester less financial aid disbursed and payments that have been applied.
-During the semester, students will receive emails of any updates to their student accounts and can view the transactions on their web statement.
+30 days before the start of the semester, students can view their Estimated Tuition Statement which states charges for the semester less estimated financial aid to be applied on the first day of the semester.
+During the first week of class, the student's Billing Detail Summary will be updated to show charges for the semester less financial aid disbursed and payments that have been applied.
+During the semester, students will receive emails of any updates to their student accounts and can view the transactions on their Billing Detail Summary.